 The English Department is proud to offer the following awards and scholarships in recognition of the outstanding achievements of our students.
-Honorees are notified at various times throughout the fall and spring semesters and are formally recognized at the College of Arts & Sciences annual Student Recognition Ceremony, as well as the English Department's year-end student reception.
-Recipients for all awards listed below (with the exception of the CAS Outstanding Student Award) are chosen by English Department faculty.
+Honorees are notified at various times throughout the fall and spring semesters and are formally recognized at the College of Arts & Humanities annual student recognition event, as well as the English Department's year-end awards and recognition ceremony.
+Recipients for all awards listed below (with the exception of the CAH Outstanding Student Award) are chosen by English Department faculty.

 Alan W. France Memorial Writing Award